 How they work

-There are several types of gas shut off valves.
+There are several types of gas shut-off valves.
 Most operate with an internal ball or lever that, if shaken enough, will fall into the pipe and block the flow of gas.
 Earthquake shut valves are designed to activate and shut off the gas if they detect an earthquake with a magnitude of 5.4 or higher.

 Where required

-Earthquake shut off valves are required in all 120 districts and neighborhoods within the City of Los Angeles, including such areas as Reseda, Northridge, Woodland Hills, Silver, Lake, etc. As of this writing, shut off valves are also required in the cities of Malibu, Santa Monica, and West Hollywood.
+Earthquake shut-off valves are required in all 120 districts and neighborhoods within the City of Los Angeles, including such areas as Reseda, Northridge, Woodland Hills, Silver Lake, etc. As of this writing, shut-off valves are also required in the cities of Malibu, Santa Monica, and West Hollywood.

-However, even in areas where Earthquake Shut Off valves are not required, they are still highly recommended as an upgrade, because earthquakes do not know city limits.
+However, even in areas where earthquake shut-off valves are not required, they are still highly recommended as an upgrade, because earthquakes do not know city limits.

 Accidental triggering

-The most common problem that happens with an earthquake shut valve is it being accidental triggered, often by a person or animal bumping into it.
+The most common problem that happens with an earthquake shut valve is it being accidentally triggered, often by a person or animal bumping into it.
 My old house had an issue with neighborhood cats using the gas meter as a step to jump the fence, shaking the valve and shutting off the gas to my house.

 Installation Problems